Leoluca Orlando: Investigation of corruption

 In 1996 he was investigated for aggravated corruption during the exercise of his duties as mayor of Palermo.
 The repentant Tullio Cannella says that in 1986 the municipality of Palermo, after a bribe of 200 million lire, bought the apartments of Joseph Bonanno, famous Italian-American crime boss of the Bonanno crime family, which he ran from 1931 to 1968.
 Recipients of the bribe, according to the repentant, were the Mayor Leoluca Orlando and the councilor Vincenzo Inzerillo, who at the time of the facts was in prison for 16 months for mafia.
-Orlando denies any responsibility.
+Orlando denied any responsibility, and declared himself innocent, stating that the accusations against him were false.
 The affair for Leoluca Orlando had no judicial follow-up.
+No charges were filed.

 The Network and The Daisy

 After the dissolution of the DC, he founded a popular movement called The Network ("La Rete"), which in 1999 joined with Romano Prodi's Democrats.
 In 2001 he was among the founders of The Daisy, an Italian party currently including most of the former left-wing members of DC.